Weak Hair Roots? Find the Causes & How to Fix Them Naturally

 Stress & Hormonal Imbalance

-Long-term stress can increase cortisol levels, which gradually disrupts the natural hair growth cycle.
+Long-term stress can increase cortisol levels, which gradually disrupt the natural hair growth cycle.
 In many cases, this doesn’t show immediately but builds up over time, leading to weaker roots.

 You may notice: